GetTerminus/dynamoid_advanced_where/README.md

     * Partially implemented
   * Not Equals
   * less than
+    * Implemented for numerics and datetimes stored as integer
   * less than or equal to
   * greater than
   * greater than or equal to